 Play as Much as Possible

-Coaches scouting out players will go to games so that they can get a feel for players that may be a good fit for their team in the future.
+Coaches scouting out players will go to games to get a feel for players that may be a good fit for their team in the future.
 High school sports are great, but they are limited to one season a year.
-Joining a club team can help get you connected with other ways for a coach to watch you play.
+Joining a club team can help connect you with other ways for a coach to watch you play.

 Through some high school teams and a lot of club teams, you can sign up for showcases.
 These showcases are events where college coaches can go to watch players from all around the region play a series of games.
-With such a large number of coaches at these events, it will be easier for you to get recognized.
+With such many coaches at these events, it will be easier for you to get recognized.

 It’s also smart to attend recruiting camps whenever possible.
 Potential recruits play lacrosse in front of coaches at these camps and can show their abilities.
 Look for camps throughout the year so that you can get more practice in and show coaches your skills.

 If a lacrosse coach is interested in you, they’ll want video footage of you playing the sport.
 This is a great chance for you to put together a highlight reel where you can show off your best games.

 These videos need to be well made so that it’s easy to see jersey numbers and what is going on in the play.
 Shoot all footage on a tripod or stable surface so that the camera doesn’t shake and is easy to watch.
 Make sure that whoever is filming has a wide enough angle so that whoever is watching the tape can see footage of the entire play.

 Video footage should last a few minutes and showcase some of your best moments as a player.
 Try not to just show the same thing over and over.
 Capture a variety of moments, such as scoring goals, moving the ball across the field well, and playing good defense.